USRSE/usrse.github.io/_posts/2023-11-10-sc-candidates.md

 please use the #election channel on Slack.
 You must be [registered as a member](https://us-rse.org/join) by Wednesday, November 8th to be eligible to vote in this election.

-Candidates are listed in aphabetical order.
+Candidates are listed in alphabetical order.
 - Abbey Roelofs
 - Alex Koufos
 - David Beck